yana-pavlova/avito-clone/README.md

 npm run start
 ```

-Then open `localhost:5050`
+The app will be on `localhost:5050`

 ## Stack
 - Typescript
 - React
 - Redux
-- RTK Query
+- RTK Query (for easy work with redux storage)
 - Tailwind (for quick & modern styling)
 - Lodash (for deeply comparing objects; only one module imported)